Hoarseness of voice (left vocal cord palsy), cough with hemoptysis

-This soft tissue appears to be encasing the left main pulmonary artery; as a result the calibre of the left main pulmonary artery is reduced and it shows smooth luminal narrowing.
-The main pulmonary trunk and the right main pulmonary artery as a result of the narrowing of left pulmonary artery appear to have increased in calibre as a compensatory dilatation.
+This soft tissue appears to be encasing the left main pulmonary artery; as a result the caliber of the left main pulmonary artery is reduced and it shows smooth luminal narrowing.
+The main pulmonary trunk and the right main pulmonary artery as a result of the narrowing of left pulmonary artery appear to have increased in caliber as a compensatory dilatation.
 (The pulmonary trunk measures approximately 28mm while the aorta at the same level measures approximately 25mm.
 The right main pulmonary artery measures approximately 19mm to 21mm while the left main pulmonary artery measures only approximately 9.2mm.)

 There is evidence of at least two discrete lymph nodes in the pre-tracheal region in the superior mediastinum, largest of them measuring upto 15mm x 11.3mm.